Lucy Jarvis: Even Stones Have Life

 Writing early in 1962, Lucy Jarvis said she felt “just at the threshold of beginning.”
 Jarvis had studied at the School of the Museum of Fine Arts in the 1920s, later becoming part of the social realist movement, committed to an art “of the people.”

-In 1941 Jarvis co-founded the UNB Art Centre with Pegi Nicol MacLeod, and together they turned it into a place of creative effervescence.
-Passionate and single-minded, Jarvis threw herself into everything that she did and the results were nothing short of astounding.
-In a few short years, she and MacLeod had transformed their environment.
+In 1941, Jarvis co-founded the UNB Art Centre with Pegi Nicol MacLeod, and together they turned it into a place of creative effervescence.

-Lucy Jarvis: Even Stones Have Life is the first examination of Jarvis’s considerable body of work — what she painted, how she rendered it, and how her art permeated her life and her life permeated her art.
+Lucy Jarvis: Even Stones Have Life is the first examination of Jarvis’ considerable body of work — what she painted, how she rendered it, and how her art permeated her life and vice versa.